Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Apple will let developers redirect users to sign up for services outside the App Store.md

 <p>The announcement comes <a href="https://9to5mac.com/2019/08/05/apple-japan-ftc-investigation/" target="_blank" rel="noreferrer noopener">after an investigation</a> by the Japan Fair Trade Commission (JFTC), which had been looking into Apple’s anti-competitive practices since 2019.
-The company <a href="https://www.apple.com/newsroom/2021/09/japan-fair-trade-commission-closes-app-store-investigation/" target="_blank" rel="noreferrer noopener">confirmed to the press on Wednesday</a> that as part of the settlement with the JFTC, developers will be able to tell users that they can sign up, manage, and subscribe to services through an external website.</p>
+The company <a href="https://www.apple.com/newsroom/2021/09/japan-fair-trade-commission-closes-app-store-investigation/" target="_blank" rel="noreferrer noopener">confirmed to the press on Wednesday</a> that as part of the settlement with the JFTC, developers will be able to tell users that they can sign up and manage service subscriptions through an external website.</p>